MPinna/writeups/hackthebox/machines/previse/README.md

 # Previse

+Previse is an easy Linux machine that was released on 07/08/2021.

 **Note**: this write-up is quite short and concise as it's based on really brief notes that were taken just for convenience during the pwning of the machine.

 ## Enumeration